How to connect computer speakers

 USB speakers or headphones

 To connect a set of USB speakers or headphones, insert the device's USB connector into one of your computer's open USB ports (as shown in the picture).
 The device should be automatically recognized by the computer.
 For additional information, consult the user manual for your device.

-To connect speakers to a laptop with no sound out port, plug the mini plug into the headphones port.
+To connect speakers to a laptop with no sound out port, insert the mini plug into the headphones port.

 Speakers with a subwoofer

 If your speakers have a subwoofer, the right speaker plugs into the subwoofer.
 Make sure the subwoofer is also turned on if it has a power switch on the back.

 Can I plug speakers into a running computer?

 Yes.
 It is ok to plug in and disconnect speakers while the computer is on and running.
-Most operating systems today also show a pop-up notice when speakers are plugged into and disconnected from the computer.
+Most operating systems today also show a pop-up notice when speakers are connected to and disconnected from the computer.

 Test the speakers